chyavan-mc/STA-380/Solutions.md

 # 5. Portfolio Modeling

-For this question, we decided to do 3 different tests with different types of ETFs to understand the different gains and losses through bootstrapping.
+For this question, we decided to do three different tests with different types of ETFs to understand the different gains and losses through bootstrapping.